grodino/grodino.github.io/content/_index.md

 You can find a list of projects [here](/projects).

 ### Research interests
-* Applied mathematics / Signal Processing
+* Algorithmic auditing of remote algorithms
-* Networks and their applications
+* ML theory and auditing theory
-* Embedded systems programming
+* Distribution testing

 ### Personal
 When I am not working, I like to travel France and Europe by bike (it’s called biketouring !).